sukovanej/effect-http/README.md

 $ http localhost:3000/users name="patrik"

 HTTP/1.1 409 Conflict
-Connection: keep-alive
 Content-Length: 68
 Content-Type: application/json; charset=utf-8
-Date: Sat, 15 Apr 2023 16:36:44 GMT
-ETag: W/"44-T++MIpKSqscvfSu9Ed1oobwDDXo"
-Keep-Alive: timeout=5
-X-Powered-By: Express

 User "patrik" already exists.
 ```

 ### Grouping endpoints

-To create a new group of endpoints, use `Api.apiGroup("group name")`.
+To create a new group of endpoints, use `ApiGroup.apiGroup("group name")`.
 This combinator
 initializes new `ApiGroup` object.
-You can pipe it with combinators like `Api.get`,
+You can pipe it with combinators like `ApiGroup.addEndpoint`,
-`Api.post`, etc, as if were defining the `Api`.
+followed by `ApiGroup.get`, `Api.post`, etc, as if were defining the `Api`.
 Api groups can be combined into an
 `Api` using a `Api.addGroup` combinator which merges endpoints from the group
 into the api in the type-safe manner while preserving group names for each endpoint.